picosh/git-pr/README.md

 > This project is being actively developed and we have not reached alpha status
 > yet.

-1. Announce **Alpha status**
-1. Remove reviews from `print` command
+1. Better `--cover-letter` support
+1. Adapter to statically generate web view
+1. Support a `diff` workflow (convert `git diff` into mbox patch format)

+## ideas

-1. Git remote for repos
+1. Git remote for repos?
-1. PR build steps (e.g. check that a patch can be cleanly applied)
+1. PR build steps? (e.g. check that a patch can be cleanly applied)
 1. Review patch inline? (e.g. edit patch directly with comments `# xxx` then reupload)
 1. TUI?